Building a HIPAA-Compliant Spatial Metadata Schema

 • boundary_source_version: TIGER/Line release date or state GIS portal version

-• coordinate_precision: Integer representing decimal places retained post-processing
+• coordinate_precision: integer decimal places retained post-processing

-• crs_authority: Valid EPSG code string
+• crs_authority: a valid EPSG code string (e.g. "EPSG:4326")

-• audit_hash: SHA-256 digest of the processing pipeline configuration
+• audit_hash: SHA-256 digest of the processing-pipeline configuration

 • processing_timestamp, operator_id, compliance_certification_status